KatePaulauskas/watch-store/README.md

 ![SEO Keywords Ireland](/media/seo-keywords-us-2.jpeg)

+- **On-page SEO:** Personalised and optimised meta descriptions and title tags have been crafted for all pages, enhancing search engine visibility and relevance to user queries.
+With comprehensive meta descriptions and title tags across each page, Eternity Watch Store reinforces its brand identity, ensuring visibility for both new and returning customers.
+Although admin pages are restricted to superusers, they include consistent SEO-friendly tags for a coherent site structure, contributing to clarity and alignment across all pages.

-- **On-page SEO:** Meta descriptions and title tags, such as "Eternity | Luxury Watch Store," are crafted to reflect the core offerings of high-quality, affordable luxury watches.
-By including relevant keywords like "timeless designs" and "online watch shopping," the site becomes more attractive to search engines.
-Additionally, each page features a single H1 tag to reinforce relevance and improve search engine rankings.
+By incorporating keywords like "affordable luxury watch" and "online watch shopping," the site becomes more appealing to search engines.
+Additionally, each page includes a single H1 tag to reinforce relevance and improve search engine rankings, while other headings follow a clear, structured hierarchy.

 - **Image SEO:** All images on the website include descriptive alt-text to enhance accessibility and improve search engine visibility, ensuring that search engines and visually impaired users can understand the content of the images.